zach-capalbo/vartiste/src/toolkit/Readme.md

 [`VARTISTE.Util`](#util.js) and [`VARTISTE.Undo`](#undo.js).
 These utility classes
 can be used when creating components or anywhere you'd like in your Javascript code.
-They are exposed under the VARTISTE object, which is created as a property in the global `window`, so you can access them from anywhere.
+They are exposed under the VARTISTE object, which is created as a property in the global `window`.
 For instance, to access the `whenLoaded` method of [`Util`](#util.js), you can call `VARTISTE.Util.whenLoaded(...)` anywhere in your code.

-Most components (but not all) respond correctly to updates via `setAttribute()`; fewer things respond entirely correctly to `remove()` so if you run into issues, double check the docs here or the source.
+Most components (but not all) respond correctly to updates via `setAttribute()`; fewer things respond correctly to `remove()` so if you run into issues, double check the docs here or the source code.

-One extension to the ECS framework in VARTISTE is "component systems", created via [`VARTISTE.Util.registerComponentSystem`](#util.js).
-These are basically components for the `a-scene` which get automatically attached (like systems do).
+One extension to the ECS framework in VARTISTE are "component systems", created via [`VARTISTE.Util.registerComponentSystem`](#util.js).
+These are basically components for `a-scene` which get automatically attached (like systems do).
 They have the full schema and update abilities of components, with the auto-attach convenience of systems.
 These are registered as both systems _and_ components and can be accessed either by the scene `components` object